supeng123/frontEnd-optimization/web-security/README.md

 TLS/SSL encryption

-1.server apply certificate from certification association center, 2.CA will check the validation of server domain 3.client send http request
+1.server send its public key to apply certificate from certification association center, 2.CA will check the validation of server domain 3.client send http request
-4.server provide the certification
-5.client build-in certificates list will verify the cerficate from server
+4.server provide the certification and public key 5.client build-in certificates list will verify the cerficate from server

 https.createServer({